Senior attacker Michaela Michael scored six goals in the Trojans' romp over the Buckeyes in the Garden State

 One of the most accomplished collegiate women’s lacrosse players in the history of the sport, Lindsey Munday was handpicked to lead the first-ever USC women’s lacrosse team and was officially hired on Monday, Jan.
 3, 2011.
-She enters her fourth season (2016) as the head coach of the Women of Troy.
+She enters her fifth season (2017) as the head coach of the Women of Troy.